Introduction

 To understand the meaning of Power BI data flows, let us comprehend the function of data flows within the Power BI network.
 In layman’s terms, ‘data flows’ refers to the movement of the data through any system’s configuration i.e. beginning with data acquisition, ingestion or input and further navigating through the processing steps and the related steps thereunder.
 Accordingly, the key feature of Data flows is their tendency of reusability in Power BI, thereby enabling consistent report preparation and simplifying the ETL processes for numerous datasets and reports.

-Typically, data flows tend to create a discrete la in between original data sources and Power BI reports/datasets while inhabiting the Power BI ecosystem.
-This architectural prototype aids in consistent and accurate data evaluation and report formulation.
+Typically, data flows tend to create a discrete la in between original data sources and Power BI reports/datasets while within the Power BI ecosystem.
+This architectural prototype helps ensure accurate data analysis and reporting.

 Key Components of Power BI Dataflows

-Generally, a Power BI flow flows model of 3 components- Linked Entities, Computed Entities and Common Data Model (CDM), designed in a manner to improve business scalability.
+Generally, a Power BI Dataflows consist of three core components:- Linked Entities, Computed Entities and Common Data Model (CDM), designed in a manner to improve business scalability.

 - Linked Entities: These entities promote the tendency of data flows to reuse.
 As the term confers, it helps the user connect the data to an existing data flow while skipping the data conversion process.
 For instance: if you have an existing data flow analyzing consumer choices and preferences, similar data flows comprehending consumer behavior can be linked to the existing one, to allow the user to invest time in scaling the business.